 The flora of the mountain is mainly dominated by Black Pine, Bosnian Pine and Oak.
 Whilst the fauna is very extensive, with 120 species of birds, 30 species of reptiles (including the alpine Tritons) and 40 species of mammals including bears, wolves and , wildcats.
 There is also an extensive population of fish in the numerous rivers through the range, mainly trout and eels.

 Situated in western Greece, following this article

 you can see that Smolikas is directly in one of the 'wettest' areas in Greece.
-Also the fact that it is the highest peak in the area, an area with 5 large 2000+m peaks dosn't help either.
+Also, the fact that it is the highest peak in the area, an area with 5 large 2000+m peaks doesn't help either.
 That in turn results in massive snowfalls that start around late December during good years, (e.g January 3rd 2017: There was almost no visible snow on Smolikas as seen from nearby Tymfh

 You can easily ski-mountaineer during all the winter months although in general Greek conditions it is not recommended to head on the mountain between mid-January and late-February.
 The best snow is around mid-April where the days are longer and the skies clear and the snow is perfect cold powder.

 "In late May 2006 it was still possible to ski from 1800 meters on north sloped and 2000 meters on south slopes... -Thomas Gurviez"

 Due to the fact that there is a lot of rain and snow, this area includes big forests, still wild, one of the few areas in Europe where you can still find rich wildlife, with even some bears close to Smolikas.
 The flora is also special, throughout the mountain whilst fauna is even more special with the existence of the 'lake dragons' on the alpine lake at 2150m on the mountain.